scaleway/ai-pulse-nvidia-trt-llm/docs/02-model_preparation.md

 ```

 ![Astuce icon](./images/common/astuce_icon.png) We copy first the **tokenizer.model** to be aligned with structure needed by the converter.
-You can use 'docker logs' to fetch your temporary container log and check that everything run well.

 ## TRT LLM compilation